haiwen/seadroid/README.md

 ### Contribute your translation

-Please submit translations via Transifex: https://www.transifex.com/haiwen/seadroid/
+Please submit translations via Transifex:

 Steps:

-1. Create a free account on Transifex (https://www.transifex.com/).
+1. Visit the webpage of Transifex ([https://explore.transifex.com/haiwen/seadroid/](https://explore.transifex.com/haiwen/seadroid/)).

+2. Click the "Join this project" button in the bottom right corner.

+3. Use an email or GitHub account(recommended) to create an account.

-2. Send a request to join the language translation.
+4. Select a language and click 'Join project' to join the language translation.

-3. After accepted by the project maintainer, then you can upload your file or translate online.
+5. After accepted by the project maintainer, then you can upload your file or translate online.